How can businesses adapt during the coronavirus?

 Finding a rhythm

-McCarthy & Stone, the biggest builder of retirement properties in the UK, has offered over 300 newly completed apartments in unoccupied developments to house older people recovering from Covid-19 or NHS key workers.
+McCarthy & Stone, the biggest builder of retirement properties in the UK, offered over 300 newly completed apartments in unoccupied developments to house older people recovering from Covid-19 or NHS key workers.

 Doing our best

 This period of time is a huge challenge for all of us, but it will pass.
 And just as the planet has done, business will regenerate and thrive again.
-There is no doubt there will be hard times ahead.
+There is no doubt there will be still be hard times ahead.
 But we must try to have faith, be flexible and adaptable.

 We can all play our part.
 Let's push boundaries and find new ways of doing things.
 Whether that’s in our own homes, in our local community or running a business.
 And who knows what may be possible.
 Most importantly we must be kind to ourselves and each other and appreciate we're all functioning in a different way and that we're doing our best.